 - Know and understand your degree requirements, college policies and procedures, and deadlines.
 You can find this information in the College Catalog and Student Handbook.

-- Keep in contact with your advisor at least once per semester for course selection.
+- Keep in contact with your advisor at least once per semester for course registration.

 - Schedule appointments with your advisor early during registration periods and arrive on time and prepared for the appointment.
 Bring with you a tentative list of courses you plan to take and your advising materials.